reneemarama/career_village/README.md

 ### Exploring Scores

 Below is a look at the general stats, grouped by `was_answered` for question and answer scores.
 Unsurprisingly the average question score for questions that were answered is several points higher than wasn't answered.
 That said, it's interesting to see that the average score for questions that weren't answered was above 0, or almost zero.
 In looking at the max `question_score` for questions that weren't answered, we see a question had 123 "upvotes" and still wasn't answered.
 This is an anomaly, but interesting.

-#### General Stats for Question and Answer Scores:
+#### General Stats for Question and Answer Scores

 The boxplot provides a good visual for how the answer scores and spread.
 The majority of scores are between 0 and 1.
 With outliers above about 2.
 Since there can't be negative scores, there are no outliers to the left of the graph.

 The boxplot provides a good visual for how the question scores and spread.
 The majority of scores are between 2 and 4.
 With outliers above about 9.
 There are 75 unique question scores.

 [inset]